 Market penetration strategy is one of the four growth strategies explained in the product/market expansion grid known as Ansoff Matrix.
 The other three strategies include market development, product development, and diversification.

-Market penetration strategy uses for company growth by increasing sales of the current product to the current market with change the product.
+Market penetration strategy uses for company growth by increasing sales of the current product to the current market with changing the product.
 Companies use a penetration strategy for the expansion of their business and customer base.

 For instance, a company follows the market penetration when it launches a new product in the current market to target the other segment of the existing market.